-Directing credits include: The Trump Card, Tigers Be Still (District Theatre Collective), One Night Stand, Shorts from the Short List (Sarasvati Productions), You Were There, [title of show] (Pocket Frock Productions), Godspell (Winnipeg Studio Theatre), Hotel Magnifique, A Parable of Pagans (MAP / Scirocco Playwriting Competition).
+Directing credits include: The Trump Card, Tigers Be Still (District Theatre Collective), A Fine Line, One Night Stand, Shorts from the Short List (Sarasvati Productions), You Were There, [title of show] (Pocket Frock Productions), Godspell (Winnipeg Studio Theatre), Hotel Magnifique, A Parable of Pagans (MAP / Scirocco Playwriting Competition).

 Assistant and apprentice directing credits include: After the Ball is Over (co-director, Winnipeg Nuit Blanche), The Act of Remembering (co-director, Whitehorse Nuit Blanche), Les Miserables (Apprentice Director, Rainbow Stage), Bad Jews (Assistant Director, Winnipeg Jewish Theatre), Armstrong’s War, The Seagull (Apprentice Director, Royal Manitoba Theatre Centre), Cock, Bull (Assistant Director, Theatre by the River), Turandot: Princess of Cathay (Assistant Director, University of Guelph), and Avenue Q (Assistant Director, District Theatre Collective).

 Tat founded and is the Artistic Producer of Pocket Frock Productions.
 Pocket Frock is an independent, production-based collective dedicated to presenting contemporary, interdisciplinary, accessible theatre.
 Under this banner, she has produced successful runs of The Drowning Girls (with Creative Minds Productions), You Were There, Speech and Debate (Winnipeg Fringe Best of Fest), and [title of show].